 All the staff are made aware of pupils with particular medical conditions.
-This is achieved verbally at staff meetings and by a notice on the staff noticeboard.
-Members of staff must ensure that the needs of such pupils are included in any risk assessment for trips outside the school.
+This is achieved verbally at staff meetings and confidentially in the shared drive.
+Members of staff must ensure that the needs of such pupils are included in any risk assessment for trips outside school.

-The staff is made aware of the location of first aid boxes, epi-pens and spillage kits.
+The staff are made aware of the location of first aid boxes, epi-pens and spillage kits.
 Where necessary, the staff will meet with the district nurse and external agencies in addition to regular staff training.